Nolberto Solano: Aston Villa

 Solano joined Aston Villa in January 2004 for a fee of £1.5 million and signed a two-and-a-half-year contract with the club.
 He attributed his leaving Newcastle to a "strained relationship" with manager Bobby Robson.
+He made his debut in a 5–0 win over Leicester City on 31 January, and was sent off on 24 April in a 2–1 win at Middlesbrough for slapping George Boateng.

-He made his debut in a 5–0 win over Leicester City on 31 January, ended the 2004–05 season as top scorer, and was elected the club's Player of the Year by the supporters, his teammates, and the local press.
+On 22 September 2004, Solano scored his first goal for Villa from a free kick in a 3–1 home win over Queens Park Rangers in the second round of the Football League Cup, having earlier assisted a goal by Juan Pablo Ángel.
+A first league goal followed a month later in a 2–0 win against Fulham, also by a free kick at Villa Park.
+He ended the 2004–05 season as top scorer, and was elected the club's Player of the Year by the supporters, his teammates, and the local press.

-In what was Solano's last appearance for Villa, in August 2005, he was sent off for striking Portsmouth's Richard Hughes in the face.
+In what was Solano's last appearance for Villa, on 23 August 2005, he was sent off for striking Portsmouth's Richard Hughes in the face in a 1–1 draw at Fratton Park.
 On transfer deadline day, Solano rejected a late offer to join Liverpool and agreed to return to Newcastle.

 Return to Newcastle United

-Solano returned to Newcastle United in August 2005 for a fee believed by the BBC to be £1.5 million.
+Solano returned to Newcastle United on 31 August 2005 for a fee believed by the BBC to be £1.5 million.
 He signed a contract originally for two years, but with the option for Newcastle to extend it for another year.
 Midfielder James Milner went in the other direction, joining Aston Villa on a season-long loan.
 Solano revealed that Alan Shearer had played an influential role in arranging his return.

+The first game of Solano's second spell was a 3–2 home derby win over Sunderland on 23 October.
+The first goal of the spell, on his 31st birthday on 10 December, decided the game against Arsenal at St James' Park.

 In the 2006–07 season, injuries to right-back Stephen Carr and others caused manager Glenn Roeder to play Solano at right-back instead of his usual right-wing position.
 However it was not an unfamiliar playing position to Solano, as he had started his football career in defence and had featured at right-back for his country.
 With his contract due to expire at the end of the season, Solano said he would be "crazy" to move on at the age of 32, and duly signed a new one-year contract.
 However a few months later, he asked to leave the club to be closer to his family, who had moved to London.
 His one regret was that he had been unable to help the club win a trophy for the fans.